clevyr/kubedb/README.md

    ```

    All of your current namespaces should show up in your shell.
-   Many of the kubedb flags support tab completion.
+   Many of the KubeDB flags support tab completion.